sunfounder/davinci-kit-for-raspberry-pi/docs/source/iot/quick_guide_on_cloud4RPi.rst

 .. image:: img/cloud5.png
   :align: center

-Open the terminal of the Raspberry Pi and download the test examples provided by Cloud4RPi to your Raspberry Pi.
+Open the terminal of the Raspberry Pi and download the test examples provided by Cloud4RPi.

 .. code-block:: shell

   cd /home/pi
   git clone https://github.com/cloud4rpi/cloud4rpi-raspberrypi-python.git

-Use a text editor such as Nano to modify the content of the control.py file.
+Use a text editor such as Nano to modify the content of the ``control.py`` file.

 .. code-block:: shell